tachyons-css/tachyons-verbose/readme.md

 * Everything should be 100% responsive
 * Everything should be readable on any device
-* Everything should be as performant as possible
+* Everything should be as fast as possible
 * Designing in the browser should be easy
 * It should be easy to change any interface or part of an interface without breaking any existing interfaces
 * Doing one thing extremely well promotes reusability and reduces repetition
+* Documentation helps promote reusability and shared knowledge
-* css is global.
-HTML is not.
+* Css is global.
+Html is not.
 Send the smallest amount of code to the user as possible.

 ## Features

-* Mobile-first css
+* Mobile-first css architecture
+* 490 accessible color combinations
+* 8px baseline grid
+* Multiple debugging utilities to reduce layout struggles
 * Single-purpose class structure
 * Optimized for maximum gzip compression
+* Lightweight
 * Usable across projects
+* Growing open source component library
+* Works well with plain html, react, ember, angular, rails, and more
 * Infinitely nestable responsive grid system
 * Built with Postcss